oupnkalr/oupnkalr/README.md

   Thoughts:

+  * HTML red and red 0° are equal, but do not resemble Open color red swatches
-  * **RED 6** is the first shade above 4.5 contrast, near to red 0° by contrast, therefore is chosen as the normal red color
+  * **RED 6** is the first shade below the contrast of blue, therefore is chosen as the normal red color

-    * RED 5 is lighter red
-    * RED 7 is the nearest shade to red 0° by contrast but is unreadable

   [RED 0 contrast]: https://colourcontrast.cc/fff5f5/212529
   [RED 0 image]: https://www.htmlcsscolor.com/preview/32x32/fff5f5.png